AMUGADDAHEMANTHKUMAR/AMUGADDAHEMANTHKUMAR-voice-map-AI/README.md

 - [Lovable AI](https://www.lovable.app) for the incredible visual AI builder.
 - [Supabase](https://supabase.com) for seamless backend services.
 - All open-source libraries and APIs that make modern web experiences possible.

 ---

+## 📬 Contact

+Feel free to reach out via [LinkedIn](https://www.linkedin.com/in/amugaddahemanthkumar/) or [Email](https://mail.google.com/mail/?view=cm&fs=1&to=hemanthkumar7783@gmail.com&su=Hello&body=Hi%20Hemanth,%20I%20wanted%20to...) if you'd like to collaborate or have questions.

+---